ossrs/srs-docs/src/pages/faq-srs-stack.md

 * [How to set a domain](#how-to-set-domain): How to set up a domain to access the admin panel, why can't the admin panel be opened, and why can't the admin panel be accessed via IP.
 * [Supported Platforms](#support-platform): Supported platforms, supported images, want to use the server or command line installation directly, or aaPanel installation.
 * [How to push multiple streams](#multiple-streams): Want to push multiple streams, want to change the default stream name and stream address.
+* [Too many machine resources](#multiple-instances): The machine has a lot of CPU, how can we support more platform forwarding, or more streams and recording, etc.
 * [Low bandwidth, increase bandwidth](#bandwidth): Insufficient bandwidth, want to increase bandwidth, use SRS Stack in CVM.
 * [How to set up free HTTPS](#https): How to apply for a free HTTPS certificate, how to apply for certificates for multiple domain names.
 * [How to modify the push authentication key](#update-publish-secret): Update the push authentication key, replace the push key.